 I don't think of 'Long Slow Distance' as being as slow as most people think.
-Years ago we were taught that running slowly would make us faster and I admit that I harped on this when I first started running.
-What I've learned over the years is that LSD or "running slowly" is relative to each person.
+Years ago we were taught that riding slowly would make us faster, and I admit that I harped on this when I first started.
+What I've learned over the years is that LSD or "going slowly" is relative to each person.

 Frequency and Repeatability

-My running wasn't blazing fast; it was just simply 'running.'
-I ran hard enough to stress my system, and easy enough that I could repeat it day after day for weeks.
+I wasn't blazing fast; it was just simply riding.
+I went hard enough to stress my system, and easy enough that I could repeat it day after day for weeks.
 Frequency and repeatability were the keys to my improvement.

 Frequency is something we tend to dismiss as multi-sport athletes.
 Some of us 'get through' our weaker sports and maintain our fitness while spending the majority of our time on our strengths.
 If you want to become a better swimmer, and you don't come from a swim background, you need to swim more than three times a week.
 Simply, the more you do an exercise, the easier it becomes.

 Running and cycling more frequently will also benefit you.
 Spending more time on your feet or in the saddle and teaching yourself that four runs or rides a week is an easy week pays dividends in the long haul.
 The key to being able to train frequently is having what we call 'repeatability.'